Catalyst Catalyst

 How Catalyst Works

 Each workspace manages its own data.
-Catalyst routes data through the Common Operational Data Layer — protected in transit — and delivers it to the operators who need it.
-Users click any workspace to connect or disconnect data sharing.
+Catalyst routes it through the Common Operational Data Layer, protected in transit, and delivers it to the operators who need it.
+Click any workspace to connect or disconnect.

 Producer Workspaces